-Hi! a personal note.
+Hi!
+A personal note.
 I have given Japan a separate page to explain the significance of my time there.
-From 2003–05 I was involved in a project called Through the Surface a collaborative Anglo – Japanese mentorship program for Textile Artists.
+From 2003–05 I was involved in Through the Surface, a collaborative Anglo – Japanese mentorship program for Textile Artists.
 I spent a period of 3 months in Japan where I lived and worked with the wonderful Japanese Textiles Artist Michiko Kawarabayashi, in Kyoto.
 There I had the privilege of living in a traditional home and sharing her daily life.
-My time in Japan was intense; lots of lost in translation, new visual references, eating unusual food, using chopsticks everyday! finding my way around with little or no language skills, challenging!
+My time in Japan was intense; lots of lost in translation, new visual references, eating unusual food, using chopsticks everyday!
+Finding my way around with little or no language skills, challenging!
 The experience as a whole transformed my view of art in daily life.
-Below is my treatise for Small Bites (reunion show for through the surface 2011 & 12), summing up my experience.
+Below is my treatise for Small Bites (reunion show for Through the Surface 2011-12), summing up my experience.

 Full immersion into Michiko’s Japanese home allowed an insight into the daily life of a Japanese textile artist.
-A rare and unique opportunity to experience a different culture from within rather than looking in.
+A rare and unique opportunity to experience a different culture from within.

-The everyday is aesthetic the approach; matter of fact, this brought about some fundamental changes and permanent alterations in my life and my art practice.
-Watching Michiko work was an epiphany for me, her methodology the same as mine ; allowing the natural flow of creativity to stem from the material itself, developing through the process of making and remaking.
+The everyday aesthetic brought about some fundamental changes and permanent alterations in my life and my art practice.
+Watching Michiko work was an epiphany for me.
+Her methodology is the same as mine, allowing the natural flow of creativity to stem from the material itself, developing through the process of making and remaking.

-The largest space in Michiko’s home was her working studio, from there stemmed a flow of creativity that reached every corner of the home from art to plates to making and serving tea.
-This altered my conventional thoughts about saving spaces for particular uses instead I give priority to creativity in every area of daily life, my home being an ever changing canvas.
+The largest space in Michiko’s home was her working studio, where a flow of creativity unleashed that touched every corner of the home - from art to plates to tea service.
+This altered my conventional thoughts about saving spaces for particular uses, instead I give priority to creativity in every area of daily life, my home being an ever changing canvas.

-Japan taught me that art exploration and practise is a lifelong journey from which we constantly learn and experience informs the creative process over time, enhancing and developing an artists expression.
-For me most importantly it’s about seeing creativity in the everyday.
+Japan taught me that art exploration and practice is a lifelong journey from which we constantly learn.
+Experience informs the creative process over time, enhancing and developing an artist's expression.
+For me, most importantly, it’s about seeing creativity in the everyday.